Abdulla Shahid: Member of Parliament and Speaker of the People's Majlis

+During the 2014 parliamentary election, he ran for the Henveiru Uthuru (North Henveiru) constituency, where he was elected with 1047 votes.
+He served as the member of the People's Majlis for Henveiru Uthuru until his resignation in November 2018 to become the Minister of Foreign Affairs.

 Minister of Foreign Affairs

 Shahid has served two terms as Minister of Foreign Affairs.
 His first appointment came in 2007 under President Maumoon Abdul Gayoom, where he served until 2008.
 He had previously held the post of Minister of State for Foreign Affairs from 2005.

 In 2018, he returned to the Foreign Ministry under President Ibrahim Mohamed Solih and served until 2023.
 During this period, Shahid led Maldives' diplomatic re-engagement with multilateral institutions, climate diplomacy, and renewed Commonwealth membership.